 Have you been dreaming of owning a beautiful house, one that is much nicer than your current one?
 Maybe you’re in a dingy trailer right now and just want to give your children a better home.
-The saying, home is where the heart is, can mean a simple life that brings you happiness.
+Home is where the heart is: how a simple life can bring happiness.

 Recently my daughter Charity caused me to think about what “home” really means;

 “Mom, Dan and I thought we’d really enjoy having your big house to ourselves when you went on vacation, but it just felt lonely, quiet and empty.”

 It’s interesting how the saying; home is where the heart is, gives us a warm, fuzzy feeling.
 Afterall, it’s just wood, rugs, drywall, paint, appliances, furniture and clothes.
 Eventually, all these things get replaced over time.
 Yet we can think of them as our home.

 My friend and I were enjoying coffee one day when she mentioned someone she knew;